poepublic/shareabouts-editor-pblongbeach/README.md

 Make sure that the dataset allows access from the domain you want to run this app from (e.g. *openplans.github.io*).
 The origin does not need to have any explicit permissions on the dataset.
-In fact, you might as well remove all permissions from the origin, as the user will be used determine authorization.
+Remove permissions from the origin, as the user will be used determine authorization.

+To run the server locally:

+    grunt serve

 Deploying
 ---------